Updated August 22, 2014

 An awardee may also be a foreign student registered at a Québec university who has a study permit issued by the Government of Canada that is valid for the duration of his studies.

 Applicants for a master’s award may not submit a project more than twice.
-Persons having received an award under the Research support programme, with the exception of an award for a visiting researcher, must wait three years before submitting a new project.
+Persons having received an award under the Research support programme, with the exception of a travel award, must wait three years before submitting a new project.
+A master's award can be combined with a travel award for researchers from Québec.

 * The extra pages will be removed from the file before it is sent to the jury.